Manish-Parihar871/E-shopping-cart-Asp.net-website/README.md

 # E-shopping-cart-Asp.net-website

-# To See This files and edit this files you nees to install visual studio v-12 and 15
+# To See This files and edit this files you need to install visual studio v-2012 and 2015
-# then you hava to move all this files to visual studio program files folder or
+# then you have to move all this files to visual studio program files folder or
 # You can make your Own folder and open with visual studio
-# you nedd atAleat .net 4.0.0 and less version to restore and edit this website
+# you need atAleat .net 4.0.0 and less version to restore and edit this website

 ---> In this Project We Created E shopper Website Using Asp.net
 ---> You can see all ScreenShot given below and try